On a generalization of affinoid varieties: The category of dagger affinoid algebras

 \section{The category of dagger affinoid algebras}

-\begin{defn} A \emph{strict $k$-dagger affinoid algebra} is a complete bornological algebra which is isomorphic to a quotient $W_k^n/I$, with $I$ ideal.
-We denote by $\bAff_k^\dagger$ the full subcategory of $\bBorn(\bAlg_k)$ whose objects are strict $k$-dagger affinoid algebras and whose morphisms are bounded algebra morphisms. \end{defn}
+\begin{defn} A \emph{strict $k$-dagger affinoid algebra} is a complete bornological algebra which is isomorphic to a quotient $W_k^n/I$, with $I$ an ideal.
+We denote by $\bS \bAff_k^\dagger$ the full subcategory of $\bBorn(\bAlg_k)$ whose objects are strict $k$-dagger affinoid algebras and whose morphisms are bounded algebra morphisms. \end{defn}

-\begin{prop} If $A$ is a strict $k$-dagger affinoid algebra then $A$ is a complete bornological algebra whose ideals are all closed. \begin{proof} $A$ inherits the quotient bornology from $W_k^n$.
-With this bornology $A$ is a complete bornological algebra with well defined spectrum by the previous proposition.
-Then, suppose that $I \subset A$ is a non-closed ideal of $A$ then $A/I$ is a non-separated bornological algebra and the composition $W_k^n \to A \to A/I$ is a surjective morphism of $W_k^n$ to a non-separated bornological algebra, hence the preimage of $I$ is a non-closed ideal of $W_k^n$, which doesn't exists.
-Hence all ideals of $A$ are closed. \end{proof} \end{prop}
+\begin{prop} If $A$ is a strict $k$-dagger affinoid algebra then $A$ is a complete bornological algebra for which all ideals are bornologically closed. \end{prop} \begin{proof} $A$ inherits the quotient bornology from $W_k^n$.
+With this bornology $A$ is a complete bornological m-algebra by proposition \ref{prop:quotient_W}.
+Suppose that $I \subset A$ is a non-closed ideal of $A$ then $A/I$ is a non-separated bornological algebra and the composition $W_k^n \to A \to A/I$ is a surjective morphism of $W_k^n$ to a non-separated bornological algebra, hence the preimage of $I$ is a non-closed ideal of $W_k^n$.
+This contradicts theorem \ref{thm_W}, therefore all ideals of $A$ are bornologically closed. \end{proof}

-\begin{prop} Every dagger algebra is LF-regular. \begin{proof} We showed that $W_k^n$ is defined by a compact (or compactoid if $k$ is not spherically complete) direct limit.
-If $ A \cong \frac{W_k^n}{I}$ and we equip $A$ with the quotient topology then we have that
+\begin{prop} Every strict $k$-dagger affinoid algebra is canonically a LF-regular algebra. \end{prop} \begin{proof} We showed that $W_k^n$ is defined by a compact (or compactoid if $k$ is not locally compact) direct limit and that $(W_k^n)^t$ is an LF-regular algebra.
+If $ A \cong \frac{W_k^n}{I}$ equipped with the quotient topology then we have that